Frequently Asked Questions

 RAVA will launch on major networks with plans to expand as demand grows.

-How frequently do settlement values update?
+How frequently do values update?

 What happens if the oracle goes offline?